-- index (optional, defaults to the indices defined in the indices section or all if no indices are defined there): The name of the index that should be force-merged. - max-num-segments (optional) The number of segments the index should be merged into.
+- index (optional, defaults to the indices defined in the indices section or the data streams defined in the data-streams section.
+If neither are defined defaults to all.): The name of the index or data stream that should be force-merged. - mode (optional, default to blocking): In the default blocking mode the Elasticsearch client blocks until the operation returns or times out as dictated by the client-options.
+In mode polling the client timeout is ignored.
+Instead, the api call is given 1s to complete.
+If the operation has not finished, the operator will poll every poll-period until all force merges are complete. - poll-period (defaults to 10s): Only applicable if mode is set to polling.
+Determines the internal at which a check is performed that all force merge operations are complete. - max-num-segments (optional) The number of segments the index should be merged into.
 Defaults to simply checking if a merge needs to execute, and if so, executes it.